SCPR/wordpress_import_to_rails/README.md

 * **Make it smart.** We should be able to import and un-import any post in any number of ways, via a batch-process or one-by-one.

+* **Conform the posts to the SCPR style.** The script should remove, add, and modify HTML elements, CSS classes, and inline styles as necessary to look as close to the rest of the blog posts as possible.

 * **Give us the ability to hand-pick certain content, or leave certain content behind.** There are upwards of 5,000 posts here and it's likely that we'll want to drop a couple things in the process.